Vladimir-SS/CSS-Project/README.md

 The keyboard buffer is allocated a single address - this address is part of the data memory and is **checked by the processor** to see if there's any new input (the processor will periodically check this address to see if it contains any new data (non-zero value), process the data if present, and then reset the buffer).
 #### Attributes:
-- `data_registers` - List to store the values of the 8 data registers.
+- `data_registers`: List to store the values of the 8 data registers.
-- `flags` - Dictionary to store the values of conditional flags (CF, PF, ZF, SF, OF).
+- `flags`: Dictionary to store the values of conditional flags (CF, PF, ZF, SF, OF).
 - Special registers:
   - `stack_pointer`: List to simulate stack operations. ( the stack pointer is in the list so we don't need to store it separately)
   - `program_counter`: Points to the current instruction being executed.